PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 08:21:22
+Last updated: 2024-04-06 08:21:55
-Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One
+Random Quote: You think you're the only one he whispers secrets to?
+He gives each of us just enough to convince us that we'd be helpless without him.  -  Cersei Lannister